 Replacing three –OH groups with –Cl changes the chemical formula of sucrose into C₁₂H₁₉O₈Cl₃.
 So what are the benefits to using sucralose over sucrose?

-Little sucralose is metabolized in the human digestive tract, meaning it passes out, unchanged, in the urine.
+Little sucralose metabolizes in the digestive tract.
+It passes out, unchanged, in the urine.
 Absorption is nil—meaning calorie intake is essentially zero, zilch, nada.
 In addition, sucralose is hundreds of times sweeter than sugar—very little is required.